 A rider within life insurance is categorized as something that you can add on to your life insurance policy and can provide substantial benefit coverage, all depending on what the rider covers.
 A common type of rider would be a spousal rider, which is a form of rider pertaining to both you and your spouse having coverage under the same policy.
-These riders state that they cover both you and your wife/husband without having to purchase two different policies.
+With a spousal rider, the beneficiary is the surviving spouse.
+These riders state that they cover both you and your wife or husband without having to purchase two different policies.
 Another common form of rider would be a child rider, which includes a payout if something unexpected was to happen to your child and will ultimately help cover the funeral cost.

 Do Spousal Riders Still Exist?

 Yes, spousal riders do still exist on insurance policies, but they are becoming less and less common.
 Many insurance companies are pushing spouses away from this option and toward obtaining their own policies.
 Spousal riders are rather costly, while regular individual policies can be much cheaper.
 Some examples of these costly options include the following from various insurance companies:

 - United Omaha offers a spousal rider, but minimum coverage falls around $100,000

 - Nationwide requires face amount of a minimum $125,000 for the insured and then minimal spousal coverage of $25,000 for the spouse

 With these exceedingly pricey options, are spousal riders even worth the cost?

 If you are still considering having a spousal rider and as long as your spouse is in good health, a separate term life insurance policy may be the most beneficial option.
 Your spouse’s risk class and age may have an impact on how much your premium policy will end up costing and just like when you buy another life insurance policy, the company will require that your spouse take a medical exam, which may impact how much you pay for the rider.